-One of Crowdpurr's premium features offered on the Seminar Plan and higher provides the option to customize the Experience Code of each of your Experiences.
+One of Crowdpurr's premium features offered on the Seminar Plan and higher provides the option to customize the Experience Code for each of your Experiences.
 Instead of having a random, hard-to-enter, and hard-to-remember code, you could set your Experience Code to something more customized and on-brand to your company, event, or organization like:

 Setting a Custom Experience Code

 Seminar Plan users or higher can easily update their Experience Codes:

 - Click on the green Edit (pencil) button next to the Experience Code located in the upper left box on the Experience Dashboard (this button is disabled if you're not a Seminar Plan subscriber or higher)

 - Type in your desired custom Experience Code into the input field

 - Press the green Save (checkmark) button

 Your Experience Code is now updated and can be tested using the Participant View.

 Using the Same Experience Code & URL For Multiple Experiences

 If you're using multiple Experiences (e.g. Trivia Games or Polls) and you don't want to worry about telling your crowd about the different Experience Codes involved, you can choose to only use a single Experience Code.

 You'll just need to make sure to assign that Experience Code to whichever Experience you want the Experience Code (and resulting URL) to point to at a given time.